 1. Treats Digestive Issues

-The juice has laxative properties that can aid digestion.
+The juice has laxative properties that can aid in digestion.
 It encourages gut bacteria and regulates bowel movements.
-It has also been found to soothe and cure stomach ulcers.
+It also has been found to soothe and cure stomach ulcers.

 Aloe vera juice can cleanse the digestive tract, which is vital for the treatment of irritable bowel syndrome (which occurs due to the build-up of toxins in the gastrointestinal tract).
 Though other forms of aloe vera also help in this regard, the benefit of the juice is it can be absorbed by the stomach much easily.
-The juice also stimulates the production of bile in the gallbladder – this breaks down the fats in the body that can otherwise get accumulated and cause constipation.
+The juice even stimulates the production of bile in the gall bladder – this breaks down the fats in the body that otherwise can get accumulated and cause constipation.

 According to an Iranian study, aloe vera juice can reduce abdominal pain and flatulence in patients with irritable bowel syndrome (2).
 However, more research is required in relation to stool consistency in these patients.
 And not just the juice, even the latex of the aloe vera plant can help cure constipation (3).

 As per another Indian study, aloe vera is extensively used in the treatment of peptic ulcers.
 It exhibits antibacterial properties against H. pylori, the bacteria responsible for gastric infections (4).
 Another Indian study states that the use of aloe vera for digestive ailments has no adverse effects (5).
 But a major portion of this research is based on personal experiences (and not on scientifically documented evidence), which is why more studies are warranted.

 Though the juice can have an anti-inflammatory effect on people suffering from ulcerative colitis, it might also cause diarrhea (6).
 Hence, practice caution.

 As we have seen, the juice has laxative properties – the anthraquinones and barbaloin in aloe stimulate the bowels and increase its tone (7).